Sandra at Transpose Barbican with Chris Red (onscreen)

 Sandra is a writer, filmmaker, interdisciplinary artist and curator who has published and presented widely throughout the UK, North America and Europe.

 Sandra's readings and performances include Transpose Barbican, Roundhouse, Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
-She has a reputation for innovative interdisciplinary collaborations, and currently writes and performs with They They Theys.
+She has a reputation for innovative interdisciplinary collaborations, and sometimes writes and performs with They They Theys.

 Since 2009, Sandra has curated Scotland's intersectional arts project, Cachín Cachán Cachunga!
 She has been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's GoMA.
 Along with Ajamu X, she was an inaugural artist-in-residence at Trongate 103.

 photo by Kat Gollock